 Bruce D. Greenberg is a highly experienced litigator who draws on his more than 35 years of practice to provide sophisticated representation to clients in appellate and complex commercial litigation.
 Bruce has successfully handled dozens of cases in federal and state courts around the country, and has briefed and argued numerous appeals before the Supreme Court of New Jersey, New Jersey’s Appellate Division, and the U.S. Court of Appeals for the Third Circuit, as well as one case in the Colorado Court of Appeals.
 The moderator at a recent seminar introduced Bruce, a panelist, as "the Dean of the New Jersey Supreme Court Bar."
 He also represents applicants before the Supreme Court of New Jersey Committee on Character (on which he previously served for fifteen years).

 During lower-court proceedings, Bruce focuses on winning the matter at hand while also laying the groundwork for a strong position on appeal.
 He is regularly asked to take over on appeal cases that were handled in lower courts by other counsel.
-A “lawyers’ lawyer,” Bruce has been retained by other attorneys to prosecute appeals in their own personal partnership, matrimonial and counsel fee matters.
-Some of his appellate work has led to multimillion-dollar victories for his clients.
-More than 40 of his cases have been officially reported, including significant decisions on class actions, restrictive employment covenants, land use, real estate brokerage and other topics.
+A “lawyers’ lawyer,” Bruce has been retained by other attorneys to prosecute appeals in their own personal partnership, matrimonial, counsel fee, and legal malpractice matters.

 “To be successful in appellate work,” says Bruce, “you must have the oral argument skills and quick reactions of a superb debater, combined with the technical and analytical proficiency of a legal scholar.
 You must understand the appellate process inside and out, as well as the rules and preferences of the individual courts.
 With more than three decades of experience in trial-level and appellate practice, I believe I offer my clients all of these capabilities.”

-Bruce has extensive experience handling complex products liability, antitrust, securities fraud and consumer fraud class actions across the country, at the trial and appellate levels.
+Bruce has extensive experience handling complex products liability, antitrust, securities fraud, and consumer fraud class actions across the country, at the trial and appellate levels.
 He also represents businesses, large and small, and individual clients in commercial litigation and appeals, and represents individual applicants to the New Jersey Bar before the Supreme Court of New Jersey Committee on Character.